 - Ask your boss when would it be appropriate to make a time to speak with them?

 - Think about what information you need to take to the meeting?

-- How is the best way for you to organise your thoughts?
+- What is the best way for you to organise your thoughts?

-- How is the best way for you discuss your issues?
+- What is your preferred way to discuss your issues?